Best practices for configuring standalone EOP

 If your organization has existing user accounts in an on-premises Active Directory environment, you can synchronize those accounts to Azure Active Directory in the cloud.
 Using directory synchronization is recommended.
 To learn more about the benefits of using directory synchronization, and the steps for setting it up, see Manage mail users in EOP.

 We empower security admins to customize their security settings to satisfy the needs of their organization.
-Although, as a general rule, there are two security levels in EOP and Office 365 ATP that we recommend: Standard and Strict.
-These settings are listed in the Recommended settings for EOP and Office 365 ATP security.
+Although, as a general rule, there are two security levels in EOP and Microsoft Defender for Office 365 that we recommend: Standard and Strict.
+These settings are listed in the Recommended settings for EOP and Microsoft Defender for Office 365 security.

 These settings cover a range of features that are outside of security policies.